Junior Stocks and Shares ISA

 Our Junior Stocks and Shares ISA - or JISA - is a tax-efficient way to invest in your child's future.

 What is a Junior Stocks and Shares ISA?

-JISAs can be opened only by the child's parent or guardian, but anyone can pay into it after that.
-The money in the JISA belongs to the child, but they cannot access the funds until they turn 18.
+Junior ISAs can only be opened by the child's parent or guardian, but anyone can pay into it after that.
+It is the parent or guardian’s responsibility to manage the funds in the account on the child’s behalf.